Libby and Nick with Molly Barker

 Combating illiteracy through paired reading-teaching has been her life-long passion ever since.

-Promoting women's education with reading as the essential first step is his abiding passion.
+Promoting women's education with reading as the essential first step is Nick's abiding passion.

 Russ Haynes - Media Director for our Teach a friend to read guide, and himself a prison leaver first met Libby when they were both delegates at the Coates Review Into Prison Education.
 They hit it off through their mutual passion for helping prison inmates and leavers to believe in themselves.